Battushig Batbold

 Battushig Batbold (born 23 July 1986) is a Mongolian businessman who has served as a member of the International Olympic Committee (IOC) since 2020.

 Education

 Batbold received a bachelor of Arts degree in economics from the University of Chicago, and a Master in Business Administration from the Harvard Business School.

 Career

 Batbold is chairman of his father Sükhbaataryn Batbold's company, Altai Holdings in Mongolia.
 He is also chair of one of Mongolia's leading telecommunications operators, Skytel Group, as well as Sky Hypermarket LLC (Emart Mongolia).
 As Skytel Group chairman, he has initiated projects for the SkyGO OTT platform.
 In 2019, he was executive producer of the series 37th tochka the most watched television show in Mongolia.

 From 2016 until 2018, Batbold was a member of the Monetary Policy Committee of the Central Bank of Mongolia.
-He was also the former metals and mining analyst at Morgen Stanely Investment Bank in London.
+He was also the former metals and mining analyst at Morgan Stanley Investment Bank in London.